Reds vs. Padres Player Props Betting Odds

-Xander Bogaerts and Jonathan India are among the players with prop bets for the taking when the San Diego Padres and the Cincinnati Reds square off at PETCO Park on Tuesday (at 9:40 PM ET).
+Player prop betting options for Xander Bogaerts, Jonathan India and others are available in the San Diego Padres-Cincinnati Reds matchup at PETCO Park on Wednesday, starting at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!